viiinzzz/viiinzzz.github.io/Csharp/scream-1.md

 Breaking the CUSP 🤝Common Understanding Stability Principe is an issue.
 On one hand you should not fear 🪠refacto badly structured solutions (at least before it's too late), on the other hand you should have enough (◕‿◕) vision to give stability for a 🕖reasonable time.

-That kinks to major/minor versioning, backward compatibility matters.
+That links to major/minor versioning, backward compatibility matters.

 ## 📣Screaming example